Thierry Manoncourt: Winemaking

 Manoncourt was thus in charge of the estate when the first classification of Saint-Émilion wine was formally drawn up in 1955.
-Château Figeac is classified as a Premier Grand Cru Classé (Class B), the second tier in Saint-Émilion below Premier Grand Cru Classé (Class A), which was held at the time by only two estates, Château Ausone, and Château Cheval Blanc.
+Today, Château Figeac is classified as a Premier Grand Cru Classé (Class A), the first tier in Saint-Émilion.
+During Manoncourt's lifetime, however, that designation was held only by two other estates, Château Ausone, and Château Cheval Blanc.
 Having Château Figeac being classified on par with these two was a lifelong ambition of Manoncourt, and he was very disappointed that this was not done in the disputed 2006 reclassification, in particular since the wine's price rather than its quality was cited as the reason for keeping it as a Class B.

 Manoncourt's son-in-law Comte Eric d'Aramon (married to Laure, daughter of Thierry and Marie-France Manoncourt) took over the daily running of Château Figeac in the 1980s, but Manoncourt continued to his death to be active in Figeac's marketing activities and continued to be seen as the estate's front face.

 Manoncourt was a co-founder of Union des Grands Crus de Bordeaux.